January 19, 2021

 This means that managers are now responsible for managing teams of individuals who come from different backgrounds, locations as well as levels of experience.
 They must be well-versed in identifying the expectations and needs of their team.
 And reconcile this with an eternally evolving global environment.

-source: Billion Photos/Shutterstock
+effective communicationsource: Billion Photos/Shutterstock

-Managing schedules, tracking performance, and making sure workflows are in-check isn’t an easy feat.
+Managing schedules, tracking performance, and making sure workflows are in-check isn’t an easy task.
 Doing so with a global workforce who don’t even share the same physical space as you?
 Sure a project management tool can help but it’s understandable why messages can still get lost in translation.

 Not only is it a challenge within itself but it can also lead to problems like slow decision making and conflicting views.
 Hence why communication is often cited as a pain point for many global managers.